Key Evidence:

 All three suspects' fingerprints and DNA were found at the crime scene.
 Petunia's presence is explained by her daily work as church warden, and Gabby's by the afternoon bell-ringing competition.
 Harold's presence, however, contradicts his claim of not visiting the church in 10 years.

-Harold's testimony contains a contradiction: he claims to have fallen asleep at home waiting for the vicar to return, yet also claims to have seen who the vicar left the pub with.
+Harold's testimony contains a contradiction: he claims to have fallen asleep at home while waiting for the vicar to return, yet also claims to have seen who the vicar left the pub with.

 Confession: